MusicCityTech/mct18-content/lyndsey-padget/git-push-it/ReadMe.md

 Slides can be found at: http://bit.ly/git-pushit

-Links to resources can be found within the slides, hover over something to see if it's a link!
+Resources can be found within the slides.
+Hover over something to see if it's a link!